 Finding new and exciting things to do with your children can be challenging.
 However, there are unique ways to spend family time that are fun and educational.
 One way is to assist your children in developing an interest in the history of your family.
 This is something my boys are keen on doing after watching Who do You Think You Are?

 When children spend time learning about their family history, they gain a different perspective of their own world.
-A child’s perspective is very self-centered.
+A child’s perspective is very self-centred.
 This is not a bad trait for children, but opening their worlds to the diversity of their family will help them open their minds to the diversity of the world.
-Learning about the history of their parents, grandparents, great-grandparents and other ancestors also allows them to further understand their importance in this large universe of people that make up their family.
+Learning about the history of their parents, grandparents, great-grandparents and other ancestors also allow them to further understand their importance in this large universe of people that make up their family.
 Once children understand the parameters of their universe, they gain so much more by learning the stories associated with their ancestors.

 Although family histories can sometimes be mundane and include rudimentary information, there are usually some very exciting and interesting stories that can be learned about previous generations.
 So, how do you get your children interested in family history?
 There are many ways to accomplish this goal.
 One way is through the use of games.
 There are games specifically designed to encourage storytelling.
 Many games include questionnaire cards that prompt conversation regarding different issues, subjects or experiences.